 We also get to know every one of the new students, although these days I barely able to recall most of them.
 Aside of Ake, Namu*, Nami*, and Sung-Ho, I also get to know other students.
 They were mostly South Korean and Japanese, although I and Ake were surely minority because we were just the only one from our respective countries.

 At the end of the orientation program, the school management handed in our student cards.
 There were two of them.
-One is issued by the college, complete with Transperth’s concession sticker, which enabled us to purchase discounted ticket.
+One is issued by the college, complete with Transperth’s concession sticker, which enabled us to purchase discounted public transport ticket.

 My St. Mark’s student card, complete with Transperth Concession sticker on its back.
 Due to Australian (or anywhere in western world) legal rule that mandating a person to mention their family name, I had to add my father’s name.
 So, in Australia I was legally named “Bagus Widyanto Darmowandowo”.